mdn/translated-content/files/es/web/api/htmlinputelement/index.md

 - `setCustomValidity()`
   - : Sets a custom validity message for the element.
 If this message is not the empty string, then the element is suffering from a custom validity error, and does not validate.
 - `checkValidity()`
   - : Returns a {{jsxref("Boolean")}} that is `false` if the element is a candidate for constraint validation, and it does not satisfy its constraints.
-In this case, it also fires an {{event("invalid")}} event at the element.
+In this case, it also fires an [`invalid`](/es/docs/Web/Reference/Events/invalid) event at the element.
 It returns `true` if the element is not a candidate for constraint validation, or if it satisfies its constraints.

 <!---->